dabapps/django-wrapwith/README.md

 That's it!

-Tested with all currently supported Django and Python versions.
+Tested on Python 3 with all currently supported Django versions.

 ## Installation